Serum iron TIBC

 - Ferric Form

-Ferrous iron is found in oxyhemoglobin and reduced hemoglobin while ferritin (Fe3+) is stored and binds to hemosiderin and a transferring protein.
-Iron is absorbed by intestinal mucosal cells in the ferrous state and is in divalent form.
-Iron is oxidized and Ferritin is formed which is the storage form of iron.
-Iron is needed in our body.
 It is released into the bloodstream and moves through our body along with a transport protein called transferrin.
-And iron is released from it whenever our body needs iron, this iron is transferred to bone marrow and other tissues etc. where it is used in myoglobin.
-Also in cytochromes and in hemoglobin.
+Iron is released from it whenever our body needs iron, this iron is transferred to bone marrow and other tissues, etc. where it is used in myoglobin.
+Also in cytochromes and hemoglobin.
 If iron is needed in our body, it is stored in our body and used when needed.

 Serum Iron, Iron Level, Iron test, TIBC.